 Network to prove you really are qualified and learn how your job differs from your pivot

 You may think you are qualified for a pivot because you work with those that have made the pivot.
-You may have clients and know you can do the job better than they can.
+Maybe you have clients and know you can do the job better than they can.
 Please do a reality check and network with people that have the pivot.
 Looking from the outside is easy; getting the inside scoop is crucial.
-What about possible increased pressure, hours, political acumen needed?
+What about possible increased pressure, hours, and political acumen needed?
 Do an honest assessment if you really have what it takes.
 If you don’t, make a plan to get the skills and perspective.

 Design your resume and LinkedIn profile to prove you are already there